 Equity Plan: LISD is .08% below the state average of inexperienced and out-of-field teachers.
 Lorenzo has struggled in the past in attracting experienced, highly qualified teachers because of the lower pay scale we offer as a rural school district.
-We are currently fully-staffed but have two elementary teachers and two
+We are currently fully-staffed but one secondary teacher currently enrolled in an alternative certification program and a non-certified CTE teacher for welding.
+Currently, the Elementary Principal is the elementary Curriculum Director, and the Secondary Principal in is heading up the curriculum in grades 6-12.
+The pay scale has also been revamped to give increases to experienced teachers.
+According to txschools.org, the average teacher salary in LISD is \$47,346.